ESWT - Extracorporeal Shock Wave Therapy

 To begin the Extracorporeal Shock Wave Therapy (ESWT), the patient will arrive at the treatment center and meet their doctor along with an ESWT technician.
 The patient is reclined, either in a chair or on a bed, as the technician begins to administer the shockwaves into the area of the inflamed fascia.
 During this 20 minute procedure, thousands of shock waves are sent into the heel of the foot.
 After the procedure is over, the patient is free to go home.

-In addition to these negative side effects, potential ESWT patients should also be aware of other negative attributes of the process.
-Extracorporeal Shock Wave Therapy is a very expensive procedure, often costing in excess of $1,000.
-This is a high price for a relatively new heel pain treatment that has not had huge success, and may continue to leave patients suffering with pain from plantar fasciitis.
-Again, it is in the patient’s best interests to examine all other possible treatments that may prove to not only be safer and less costly, but also are just as successful in healing plantar fasciitis.
+Extracorporeal Shock Wave Therapy is also a very expensive procedure, often costing in excess of $1,000 before insurance.
+This is a high price for a relatively new heel pain treatment that does not guarantee success.
+It is in the patient’s best interests to examine all other possible treatments that may prove to not only be safer and less costly, but also are just as successful in healing plantar fasciitis.

 Our heel pads, heel seats, arch supports, and insoles come in an array of sizes and are designed to fit seamlessly into your shoes and provide effective relief from plantar fasciitis.
 They are made from specially researched and formulated materials to meet stringent anatomical specifications.
 The design provides a snug fit while giving maximum support around the inflamed area.
 They are also able to flex as you walk or run which allows them to work and reduce the effects of plantar fasciitis and other painful conditions without becoming uncomfortable and interfering with your daily lifestyle.